nshiab/simple-data-analysis/README.md

     .saveDocument('somePath/analysis.html')
     .saveDocument('somePath/AnalysisComponent.js')
     // saveDocument use ReactDOMServer.renderToString
-    // on everyting that has been added
+    // on everything that has been added

 ```